 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-If you've been a Brussels sprout refuser, we bring you the easiest and tastier recipe to make you a believer, and make you and your family come back for seconds and likely thirds!
-Air-fried Brussels sprouts are sweet and crispy, with the perfect crunch.
+If you've been a Brussels sprouts refuser, here's an easy and tasty recipe to make you a believer.
+You and your family will want to come back for seconds and likely thirds.
+Air fried Brussels sprouts are sweet and crispy, with the perfect crunch.
 Tender inside and caramelized outside, these little bites of flavor make an amazing side dish or a delicious appetizer.
 Our sweet and spicy take on Brussels sprouts makes them the perfect side for pork chops, steak, chicken, or roasted turkey.

-Brussels sprouts are a nutritious vegetable found at their peak between the early fall and mid-winter, but easily available all year round.
-Sometimes looked over because of their fame for a bitter taste and causing gas, Brussels sprouts simply need to be cooked properly for their sugars to release and for them to be more easily digested.
-High in fiber, vitamin C, and potassium, you just need to eat a cup of these veggies, cooked without fat, to get almost 6 grams each of protein and fiber, plus 626 mg of potassium.
+Brussels sprouts are a nutritious vegetable found at their peak from early fall to midwinter, but easily available year-round.
+Sometimes avoided because of their fame for tasting bitter and causing gas, Brussels sprouts simply need to be cooked properly for their sugars to be released and for them to be more easily digested.
+High in fiber, vitamin C, and potassium, you just need to eat a cup of these veggies, cooked without fat, to get almost 6 grams each of protein and fiber, plus 626 milligrams of potassium.